-12th Century Spanish Cathedral Statue Vandalized To Like KISS Drummer
+12th-Century Spanish Cathedral Statue Vandalized To Look Like KISS Drummer

 Police are currently searching for the culprit who vandalized Spain’s Santiago de Compostela Cathedral.
-The vandal used a marker to make one of the cathedral’s statues to look like current KISS drummer, Eric Singer.
-Authorities say the 12th century marble statue will now have to be cleaned with lasers and the vandal is now facing a fine of $172,000 over what officials are calling a “cultural atrocity.”
+The vandal used a marker to make one of the cathedral’s statues look like current KISS drummer Eric Singer.
+Authorities say the 12th-century marble statue will now have to be cleaned with lasers and the vandal is now facing a fine of $172,000 over what officials are calling a “cultural atrocity”.

-According to The Daily Mail, the statue was vandalized some time during the early hours on Monday.
+According to The Daily Mail, the statue was vandalized sometime during the early hours on Monday.
 Police are currently analyzing the CCTV footage to find the culprit.
 The statue was defaced and drawn on with a blue marker to represent Singer’s infamous “Catman” face makeup that the drummer wears in the band.
 The word “KISS” was also written on the statue.

 “Santiago Cathedral is a World Heritage site.
 It belongs to us all,” tweeted authorities.
 “As well as demonstrating a total lack of respect and civism, this vandalism is also a crime.
 Help us to find the person or people responsible.”